tkm404/week3-ind-CR/README.md

 Test: "It should return "Won't you be my neighbor?" when a number containing 3 is entered."
 Code: threeNeigh(123);
 Expected Output: "Won't you be my neighbor?"

+Describe: roboSong()

+Test: "It should return an array of numbers from 0 to the inputted number."
+Code: roboSong(3);
+Expected Output: [0, 1, 2, 3]